Chalk SQL Reference

 double

-• Returns the length of a string in characters.
+Returns the length of a string, binary, array, or map.

 Calculates the Levenshtein distance between two strings.